 While HoneyBook definitely has full payment processing capacities, what really makes it stand out is its full range of additionally helpful tools, such as invoicing, proposals, contracts, templates, CRM functionality, scheduling, and basically just everything you’d need to run a small business all in one place.

-So yes, HoneyBook makes payment processing a breeze, but it takes it a step further for you and makes running your business a breeze!
+So yes, HoneyBook makes collecting payments a breeze, but it takes it a step further for you and makes running your business a breeze!

 HoneyBook is a recommended tool for anyone looking to manage their time better and get more done more efficiently.
 And it’s extended functionality may just make it the best billing software for freelancers.